PROTECT YOURSELF FROM

 TYPES OF SCAMS:

-Some scams use phone calls or emails to convince a victim to send money.
+- Some scams use phone calls, emails, or socal media to convince a victim to send money.
 A Nebraska woman received a phone call notifying her that she'd won a $2.5 million lottery prize.
 The caller sounded legitimate, but asked her to send him $8,000 to release the prize check.
 The woman suspected the caller was a fraud and notified the proper authorities.

 - Another type of scam involves mailing the victim a counterfeit check.
 The fraudulent letter asks the recipient to cash the check and wire back a portion to the sender to pay taxes on the money.

 - Yet another tactic is for the criminal to claim he has a major winning ticket, but not enough cash to claim the prize.
 He will then offer the victim a share of the prize in return for a loan of the prize claim fee.

 - The Lottery would NEVER charge you to get your prize.